Actipro/WPF-Controls/Documentation/topics/editors/editboxes/singleeditbox.md

 - C (currency)
 - F
-- Fx, where x is the number of decimal places (e.g. F1)
+- Fx, where x is the number of decimal places (e.g., F1)
 - G
 - N
-- Nx, where x is the number of decimal places (e.g. N1)
+- Nx, where x is the number of decimal places (e.g., N1)
 - P (percentage)

 Basic custom numeric formats are also supported, such as: